jumboduck/CV-Builder/README.md

 -   Editable text will blink when hovered
 -   Editable text background and outline will change when being edited
--   Clear and colored buttons displayed to add a new element or section, and to delete an element or section
+-   Clear and colored buttons are displayed to add a new element or section, and to delete an element or section
 -   Sections and element border change on hover to indicate section or element being accessed
 -   Validation message when content has been saved
 -   Confirmation popup when content is to be reset
 -   Clear handle icon on objects that can be sorted
 -   Cursor changes when sortable handle is hovered or grabbed
 -   Clear placeholders when sortable element is moved to indicate the new placement to the user
+-   Header changes color to emphasize theme change

 ---